nmalk/FirstProject/README.md

 ## About

-KRAVE is an app that searches for restaurants, cooking classes, recipes, and books tables within Washington D.C. area.
+KRAVE is a web application that makes use of pre-existing APIs to pull up to date restaurants, recipes and cooking classes in VA.

 ## How it works

-Select an option from dropdown menu and search prefered food.
+The App will require the user to choose Recipes, Cooking Classes or Restaurants Near You once they click on 'Pick your Eat!'.
+User will then enter what food they are craving for recipes and the location they're looking for restaurants or cooking classes.

 ## Technologies used

-Javascript, Bootstrap, AJAX
+HTML5, CSS3, Javascript, JQuery, Bootstrap, AJAX calls